Come Together at Temple Sinai

 • Ushers

-• B’nei Mitzvah logistics coordination: coordinate rehearsals, honours
+• B’nei Mitzvah logistics coordination: help to coordinate rehearsals, honours.

 Change can happen when each of us commits to doing something meaningful with our time and resources for the sake of Tikkun Olam (repairing the world).
-At Temple Sinai, we apply Jewish tradition and values to injustices within and beyond the Jewish world.
-Some of our initiatives include collection of food and clothing for at-risk communities and involvement with recently arrived refugees.
-We also provide weekly meals to vulnerable members of Toronto’s homeless community.
+At Temple Sinai, we apply Jewish traditions and values to injustices within and beyond the Jewish world.
+Our varied initiatives include the collection of food and clothing for at-risk communities as well as aiding recently arrived refugees.
+We also provide weekly meals to vulnerable members of Toronto’s unhoused community.

 Be Inspired

 Operating in the Rexdale community in Toronto, this agency focuses on serving neighbourhoods and families that have been made vulnerable by factors of risk and who are disadvantaged by poverty.
-Temple has worked with them to provide clothing, food, hygiene kits, and arts and crafts supplies for their community.
+Temple Sinai works with them to provide clothing, food, hygiene kits, and arts and crafts supplies for their community.

 Contribute